johnhw/idi-paper-skeleton/readme.md

 ## Standard structure for a new experiment/paper.

-        +---analysis                # All of the code to do the analysis should go here
+        +---build.py                # This should build a complete version of the paper.
+Writes a PDF to paper/output +---analysis                # All of the code to do the analysis should go here
         |   GenerateAllPlots.ipynb  # This file should generate *every* plot in the paper.
         |   +---final_plots         # Plots *included in the paper*